malimaliao/Synology-DLM-for-TPB_TreasureShip/README.en.md

-#Synology-DLM-for-TPB_TreasureShip
+#TPB TreasureShip

-> TPB_TreasureShip is a search plug -in developed based on [Synology Download Station](https://www.synology.com/en-global/dsm/packages/DownloadStation), Using it in the Download Station of Synology NAS, it can easily access the index data to The Proxy Bay or its related mirror site.
+> "TPB TreasureShip" is a search plug -in developed based on [Synology Download Station](https://www.synology.com/en-global/dsm/packages/DownloadStation), Using it in the Download Station of Synology NAS, it can easily access the index data to The Proxy Bay or its related mirror site.

 [English](README.en.md) | [简体中文](README.md)

+##### statement:

 > TPB is the abbreviation of The Proxy Bay, English introduction based on Google Translate.

-#### How To Use
+This program is only for learning and research.
+Based on crawlers, the user actively collects index data returned from TPB.
+All content and behavior have nothing to do with this author!

 ##### install: